On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Theory in the Linear-Gaussian Setting

 The estimates in Theorem \ref{theo-3-intro} do not depend on $Q\in \bbS_d^0$ when $t\geq \tau$ for any $\tau>0$ and with $c_n,c$ replaced with $c_{n,\tau},c_\tau$; e.g. similarly to (\ref{trace-Phi-inverse-bis}) in Theorem \ref{theo-existence-s-ric-proof-bis}.

 The proof of the preceding Theorem is provided in \cite[Theorem 2.3]{Bishop/DelMoral/multiDimRicc} and in \cite{Bishop/DelMoral/Niclas:2017}.
 The proof follows from a second-order expansion of the stochastic flow $\widehat{\phi}_t$ about the deterministic flow $\phi_t$ and then an appropriate bounding of the first and second order stochastic terms.
-See \cite{Bishop/DelMoral/Niclas:2017} for details on the decomposition of $\widehat{\phi}_t$ in terms of $\phi_t$ plus stochastic terms of any order (in the fluctuation $\sfN$).
-We explore this expansion in the scalar case in more detail in a later section.
+More generally, in \cite{Bishop/DelMoral/Niclas:2017} we consider a Taylor-type perturbation expansion of the form,

+for any $n\geq 1$, and a stochastic flow ${\varphi}^{(k)}_t$ {\em whose values don't depend on the ensemble size $\sfN$}, and a stochastic remainder term $\widehat{{\varphi}}^{\,(n)}_t$.
+Odd order stochastic terms ${\varphi}^{(k)}_t$, with $k$ odd, are zero mean (i.e. centred).
+This representation allows us in \cite{Bishop/DelMoral/Niclas:2017} to present sharp and non-asymptotic expansions of the matrix moments of the matrix Riccati diffusion with respect to $\sfN$.

+In \cite{Bishop/DelMoral/Niclas:2017} we provide uniform estimates of the stochastic flow ${\varphi}^{(k)}_t$ w.r.t. the time horizon {\em even when the matrix $A$ is unstable}.
+These estimates are stronger than the conventional functional central limit theorems for stochastic processes.
+For example, these results imply the almost sure central limit theorem on the sample covariance,

+Bias and variance estimates based on the expansion (\ref{intro-main-Taylor}) are also given in \cite{Bishop/DelMoral/Niclas:2017}.
+See also in particular \cite[Section 1.3]{Bishop/DelMoral/Niclas:2017} for detailed exposition of this functional central limit theorem and the bias and variance estimates.
+In the scalar case, we explore this expansion (\ref{intro-main-Taylor}) up to second-order in detail in a later section to illustrate this form.

 The under bias result (\ref{control-intro-bias}) holds with any $\sfN\geq1$ in both the {\tt VEnKF} of case (\texttt{F1}), and in the {\tt DEnKF} of case (\texttt{F2}).
 This under-bias is a motivation for so-called sample covariance regularisation in practice; e.g. so-called sample covariance inflation or localisation methods \cite{andersonanderson1999,houtekamer2001seq,hamill01,Mitchell2002,evensen03}.
 Later we discuss the effects of inflation in particular.